isabella232/core-services-learn.en/help/id-service/use-opt-in-to-control-experience-cloud-activities-based-on-user-consent.md

 ---
 title: Using Opt-In to Control Experience Cloud Activities Based on User Consent
-description: The Adobe Opt-in Object is an extension of the Experience Cloud ID (ECID) service, designed to help you control whether and which Experience Cloud solutions can create cookies on web pages or initiate beacons, based on end user consent.
+description: The Adobe Opt-in Object is an extension of the Adobe Experience Platform Identity Service, designed to help you control whether and which Experience Cloud solutions can create cookies on web pages or initiate beacons, based on end user consent.
 ---

 # Use Opt-In to Control Experience Cloud Activities Based on User Consent

-The Adobe Opt-in Object is an extension of the Experience Cloud ID (ECID) service, designed to help you control whether and which Experience Cloud solutions can create cookies on web pages or initiate beacons, based on end user consent.
+The Adobe Opt-in Object is an extension of the Adobe Experience Platform Identity Service, designed to help you control whether and which Experience Cloud solutions can create cookies on web pages or initiate beacons, based on end user consent.

 ## The Basics of Opt-In

 An important aspect of privacy regulations is the acquisition and conveyance of user consent over how their personal data may be used and by whom.
-The latest version of ECID includes functionality, which sits between the user (the UI) and the Adobe solutions and provides conditional firing (e.g., pre and post consent) of Adobe Experience Cloud solution tags based on whether consent by the end user has been given.
+The latest version of the Identity Service includes functionality, which sits between the user (the UI) and the Adobe solutions and provides conditional firing (e.g., pre and post consent) of Adobe Experience Cloud solution tags based on whether consent by the end user has been given.
 This is shown in the following image:

 ![Diagram of how Opt-in works](assets/opt-in.png)